SimonCropp/EntityFramework.OrderBy/readme.md

 Benefits over `OrderEnumerableBy`:

- * Ordering is applied to all queries, not just during snapshot verification
+ * Ordering is applied to all queries, not only during snapshot verification
  * Automatic database index creation for ordering columns improves query performance
  * Ordering configuration lives with the entity model rather than in test setup